ChrstphrHll/npc_gen/students/Yakob Lydialeera.md

 ---
 ### Description
 - 1st year Dragonborn Fighter in Elkenval
-- frills, Deep Blue eyes, and blue skin
+- 4 jagged horns, Deep Blue eyes, and blue skin
 - Is Chummy and Ambitious, and has Fitness as their ideal

 ### Organizations